OSInside/kiwi/doc/source/commands/kiwi.rst

 COMPATIBILITY
 -------------

-This version of KIWI uses a different caller syntax compared to former versions.
-However there is a compatibility mode which allows to use a legacy KIWI commandline as follows:
+This version of {kiwi} uses a different caller syntax compared to former versions.
+However there is a compatibility mode which allows to use a legacy {kiwi} commandline as follows:

 .. code:: bash